Notification types

 Enable only the notification types that matter to your workflow.
 Disable everything else.

 Plutio gives you granular control over which events send notifications.
 You can enable invoice payments (high importance) while disabling time entry logging (too frequent for most teams).
 Enable proposal signatures while disabling every task completion.
+The goal is keeping notifications valuable so your team actually reads them rather than reflexively ignoring the channel.

 Start with fewer notifications and add more if you find you are missing important events.
 Starting with everything enabled leads to notification fatigue and people ignoring or muting channels.
+Most teams find 3-4 notification types are enough to stay informed without creating noise.

 Recommended starting point: enable invoice paid, proposal signed, and booking confirmed.
 Payment and signature events are high-value and happen infrequently.
 Add task completions and other events only if you find you need them.